-Front-end wise, you instantly notice a huge difference in loading time; there is no bloat, it’s all very lightweight.
+Front-end-wise, you instantly notice a huge difference in loading time; there is no bloat, and it’s all very lightweight.
 I was very impressed.

 You can change the look and feel of your Ghost website by simply switching themes from the admin area.
 There is a small selection of free themes, and you can also purchase some premium themes.
 The overall collection of themes available is still very small compared to its closest competitors.